 What about selling Facebook just because the company’s stock hit a round number, like $300 a share.
 Or, worse yet, the “endowment effect.”
 This phenomenon can cause you to overvalue something simply because you own it.
 The end result, you to cling to a stock that’s tanking.

 Historical values, like acquisition prices or high-water marks, are common anchors.
 Likewise, one of the most common anchor traps in investing is past events and trends.
 Investors look at the historical values of a particular stock, become anchored to them, and base investing decisions on them.
+Consider the potstock sector for example.
+It doesn’t mean that because it trended nicely in the past, that it will trend nicely in the future.

 In this scenario, past figures show the historical prices of the stock over a certain time period.
 But they will definitely fail to capture the rapid changes in the market.
 So this could cause quite an anchoring bias in finance.